 Any memorabilia about school or their studies can be included to add to the memory-making aspect of notebooking.

-Our “Make-Your-Own” series are exclusive to WinterPromise and are informative and interactive!
+Our “Make-Your-Own” series are exclusive to WinterPromise and are informative, interactive, varied in their learning approach.
 Our pages aren’t like some resources where each page is the same — no!
-We’ve done the work to offer you many different pages that offer students chances to illustrate pages, write “newspaper” entries, create period placard signs, solve codes and so much more!
+We’ve done the work to offer you many different pages that offer students chances to illustrate pages, write “newspaper” entries, create period placard signs, solve codes, create easy cut-out crafts, investigation pages, interviews and so much more!

 It’s a great way to reinforce daily work and its a wonderful outlet for art-happy (and even not so art-happy) students.
 For students who might have to be pushed into writing, these creative pages offer a good option away from more traditional methods.
 For those who quake at the thought of being creative, the subject matter often lures them in before they know it!
 And of course, for those who love art, it’s a never-ending supply of great projects.
 As with all our learning avenues, you can use this resource a little or a lot to tailor it to your students’ needs and desires.

-“Make-Your-Own” pages are consumable, so you’ll want to purchase one for each of your students completing a themed study.
+The “Make-Your-Own” notebooks and the premium journals are consumable, so you’ll want to purchase one for each of your students completing a themed study.